sarinaditya/message_queue/README.md

 * It's new and so not widely tested.
 In fact, it's only been tested at all on two x86_64 machines, running Mac OS X and Linux.
+* It may be overly tuned to my Core 2 Duo.
+Performance is tricky and often very hardware dependent.
+Hopefully wider exposure will help this work well on a wider variety of hardware.
 * I have no clue how well it scales past two CPUs.
 Anyone want to try it on a bigger, beefier machine?
 * You have to know how big the largest message you want to send on a given